lucabrunox/logup/README.md

-# About outlog
+# About logup

-Outlog is a UNIX-style command that can be used to pipe stdout logs to a location on disk or in the cloud without the need of an agent, logrotate, systemd or other configuration files.
+Logup is a UNIX-style command that can be used to pipe stdout logs to a location on disk or in the cloud without the need of an agent, logrotate, systemd or other configuration files.

-Outlog is resilient: it does buffering to temp files to prevent the application from ever blocking when writing to stdout.
+Logup is resilient: it does buffering to temp files to prevent the application from ever blocking when writing to stdout.
 (Not implemented yet)

-Outlog is transparent: it passes through the original stdout without any additional info or error messages.
+Logup is transparent: it passes through the original stdout without any additional info or error messages.

 ## Use cases